vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 ```

 The macro really only checks if there is a VkResult that isnt 0, and exits app directly.
-All vulkan functions that can error out will return a VkResult.
+All Vulkan functions that can error out will return a VkResult.
 This is really just an integer error code.
 If the error code isnt 0, something is going badly.

 With those two done, we can go forward with initialization proper.

-# Initializing core vulkan handles
+# Initializing core Vulkan handles

-The first thing we are going to intialize, is the vulkan instance.
+The first thing we are going to intialize, is the Vulkan instance.
 For that, lets start by adding a new function and the stored handles to the VulkanEngine class

 vk_engine.h
 ```cpp